hujhax/austin-improv-wiki/Performers/Audrey Rachel Sansom.md

 **Audrey Rachel Sansom** is an improv performer and director.

 ## Summary
-Audrey was a company member of [[Gnap!
+Audrey was a company member of [[Theatres/Gnap!
+Theater Projects|Gnap!
 Theater Projects]], and directed several shows for that company.

 ## Troupes
 * [[Troupes/Junk|Junk]] (2007-2012)